Instant Pot Potatoes – A complete guide

 How to easily peel Instant Pot Boiled Potatoes

 Believe it or not, the best time to peel a potato is after cooking.
-This allows the peel to slip off the cooked potato and give you a much easier time preparing potatoes.
+This allows the peel to slip off the cooked potato and gives you a much easier time preparing potatoes.

 One of the easiest ways to peel boiled potatoes is to allow the potatoes to cool slightly before peeling.
-Once they are cool to touch slice the skin with a pairing knife and simply pull away at the skin, it should slide off easily.
+Once they are cool to touch, slice the skin with a pairing knife and simply pull away at the skin and it should slide off easily.

 Another way to easily peel potatoes involves cutting the potato before boiling.
 Slice around the circumference of the potato, cutting the skin only, do not cut the potato in half.
 After cooking, the potato skin should slide off the sides with a pinch.
 I haven’t tried this method yet but you could check out this article on how to slide the potatoes out of their skin and give it a shot.